The impact of the document trickled through the Cash Debate ever since, but it wasn't translated into English until Currency Research got on the case.

 His take is still relevant, today.
 Although he is technically retired, his experience as Interpol leader, national police officer and governor Chairman of the Security Industry and initiator of the Cash Revenue maintains the strength of his way of thinking and concluding arguments.

 Now, he devotes his time to the 'cash problem' and the 'corruption, deceit and security risks' that fuel it.
-Recently, the former Cash Uprising leader wrote an article for Debatt concerning the security issues of losing cash altogether.
+Recently, the former Cash Uprising (Kontantupproret) leader wrote an article for Debatt concerning the security issues of losing cash altogether.

 Consumers are not shaping Ulvaeus’ utopianist dream of a cashless future, Eriksson says; the banks and credit card companies are.

 "Cash is disappearing from society, it is a development that is not driven by consumers.
 It's the big banks, yes, it's clearing Handelsbanken, who hurries it out.
 And the reason is pure profit..." - Björn Eriksson.

 With a widespread shift to digital payments and rapidly disappearing cash services in banks across the country, Sweden is often held up as a model for the move towards the cash-free society.
 The international media has picked up on this economic experiment and has uncritically disseminated the details of Sweden's move to cashlessness as a success story in cutting costs and reducing crime.